 Motorcycle accidents can be some of the most severe and catastrophic injuries that can happen on the road.
 Too often, a motorcyclist suffers the most because there is relatively little safety equipment that can prepare an exposed rider for a collision with a car or truck or being slammed to the road or pavement.
 When an accident unfortunately happens, riders can be thrown from their bikes, resulting in horrific injuries and, in some instances, death.

 At Gibson Hill Personal Injury in Austin, our team is well equipped to take on any case involving an injured motorcyclist.
 We believe that anyone who shares the road should be treated fairly, which is not always the case for motorcycle riders.
 We are dedicated to protecting the rights of injured riders and will work tirelessly to build a strong case on behalf of you and your loved ones to hold the responsible party or parties accountable.
-Call us at (737) 249-6300 or reach out to us online for a free consultation with an Austin motorcycle accident attorney today.

 If you have been injured or tragically lost a loved one in a motorcycle accident, you may be entitled to financial compensation.
 Drivers have a responsibility to operate with caution and to keep safety as their top priority.
 Unfortunately, distracted driving and other negligent or reckless habits are on the rise, thereby making our roads much more dangerous.
 When drivers fail in their obligations to navigate safely, they are liable for the ghastly accidents they can cause.
 All too often, the motorcycle rider pays the highest price for another driver’s wrongdoing.
 Among other injuries, head and neck injuries along with “road rash” are common and can leave riders physically and emotionally traumatized.